yourapi/plesk-sitekick/README.md

 2. To run the script, run: `python3 /usr/local/src/send-data-to-sitekick.py`

 ## Configuration
 The script requires no configuration.
-It stores files temporarily in the `/tmp/` directory.
-The script can be run
+It stores files temporarily in the `/tmp/plesk/to_sitekick/domains` directory.
+This location can be adjusted by changing the `QUEUE_PATH` variable in the script.

+## Architecture